sanposhiho/gomockhandler/README.md

 ```

 The following command will add the information of the mock you want to generate to the configuration.
-As you can see, you just need to add the option `config`.
+As you can see, you just need to think about the option `config`.
+(The default value is `./gomockhandler.json`)

 ```
-gomockhandler -config=/path/to/config.json -source=foo.go -destination=../mock/
+gomockhandler -config=/path/to/gomockhandler.json -source=foo.go -destination=../mock/
 ```

 ---